paulgovan/AutoDeskR/README.md

 # AutoDeskR
-A simple shiny app that wraps the AutoDesk Viewer API
+An R Interface to the Autodesk API